Skip to main content

 We operate in Kenya in the exploration and agro-industrial sectors.
 The country is leading Africa in the production of vegetable oil for Eni’s biorefineries in Gela and Venice.
 This is being done through a circular economy model that benefits local communities and helps to ensure a sustainable supply of raw materials to the global energy market.
-In 2023, Kenya’s national airline became the first in the world to use sustainable aviation fuel (SAF) produced by Eni Sustainable Mobility on its Nairobi-Amsterdam route.
+In 2023, Kenya’s national airline became the first in the world to use sustainable aviation fuel (SAF) produced by Enilive on its Nairobi-Amsterdam route.

 Africa is playing an increasingly important role in the global economy and geopolitics.
 To support its constant demographic growth and economic development, the continent needs to invest in energy infrastructure.
 This is especially true in the sub-Saharan region, where millions of people still lack access to electricity.
 The energy transition provides an opportunity to meet these challenges by modernizing the energy mix and making it more efficient.